 The 2021 Genesis GV80 is the first SUV that Genesis will manufacture.
 It’s taken years of development to finally reach showroom floors.
 You’re excused if you didn’t know Genesis as a stand-alone luxury brand under the Hyundai tent.
 That’s because it sold only 21,000 vehicles in total for 2019.

 In these times any vehicle manufacturer expecting to exist must have an SUV in its lineup.
-This one is a crossover based on the Genesis G80 sedan, which is the largest sedan that Genesis makes.
+This one is a crossover based on the Genesis G80 sedan.
+It and the G90 are the largest sedans that Genesis makes.

 The GV80 is a midsize crossover competing with the BMW X5, Mercedes GLE, and more